 Students learn common practices and procedures used in wastewater treatment plants.
 Topics covered include water testing and equipment monitoring and calibration.

 The fundamental concepts and principles in the pretreatment and purification of water are the focuses of this course.
 Aeration, filtration, disinfection and flocculation (process whereby soil forms lumps) are among the topics covered.

-Overview of an Online Master's Degree in Wastewater Treatment
+Master's Degree in Wastewater Treatment

 Online master's degree programs in wastewater treatment are relatively rare.
 Programs provide an in-depth review of engineering principles essential to the design and operation of wastewater treatment facilities.
 Students also become well acquainted with the water cycle, hydrology and the chemical and physical processes that govern the interaction of water with its environment.
 Admission to an online wastewater treatment program requires a bachelor's degree, preferably in engineering or one of the natural sciences and a 3.0 undergraduate grade point average.